T3.3: Handles Nulls

 Key Points

-• Empty string `""`: The default "undefined" value in ObjectScript; not the same as SQL NULL
+• Empty string `""`: The default "undefined" value in ObjectScript; `$LENGTH = 0`; this is the ObjectScript representation of SQL NULL

-• SQL NULL: Means "unknown/missing"; different from empty string in SQL semantics
+• SQL NULL: Means "unknown/missing"; different from the SQL zero-length string `''`

-• Object-SQL bridge: When a property has no value (empty string in ObjectScript), it projects as empty string in SQL, NOT as NULL
+• Object-SQL bridge: When a property has no value (default `""` in ObjectScript), it projects as SQL NULL, not as empty string

-• Explicit NULL: To store a true SQL NULL via ObjectScript, set the property to `$C(0)`
+• Explicit zero-length string: To store a SQL `''` (non-NULL zero-length string) from ObjectScript, set the property to `$CHAR(0)`

 Detailed Notes